Surgery on upper arm fractures

 How is the operation performed?

-An operation for an upper arm fracture is generally carried out under regional anaesthesia (interscalene block).
+An operation for an upper arm fracture is usually performed on an outpatient basis and it is generally carried out under regional anaesthesia (interscalene block).
 Patients also receive a sedative.
 In the case of fractures near the shoulder joint or in the shoulder joint, a shoulder arthroscopy is sometimes carried out at the beginning of the operation.
 During the operation, the patient sits in a beach chair position.

 The surgical procedure used is determined by the location and type the upper arm fracture.